JozefJarosciak/X1/Validator-Instructions_Testnet.md

 ### Step 2: Create a New Metamask Wallet
-You can use the existing Metamask Wallet, or you can create a brand-new one.
+You can use the existing Metamask Wallet (we highly recommend using a hardware wallet connected to Metamask), or you can create a brand-new Metamask software wallet (less secure).
-If you want to create a dedicated and brand new X1 Testnet Validator Metamask wallet from scratch, follow these instructions in Metamask:
+If you want to create a dedicated and brand new software X1 Testnet Validator Metamask wallet from scratch, follow these instructions in Metamask:
 1. Click the account selector at the top of your wallet.
 2. Click 'Add account or hardware wallet'.
 3. Select 'Add a new account' in the subsequent menu.